viranmalaka/lt-pse-user-list-demo/README.md

   - [x] User list should have 1000+ items
   - [x] Users can be search, filter, add and edited.
   - [x] [Bonus] User can be deleted
+  - [x] [Bonus] User add / edit can be done with a separate route or from the modal
   - [x] There should be a column to show bar and donut chart in the user table.
   - [x] Virtualization is a must